Ensure your safety and everyone who dwells in your homestead with these safety tips before, during, and after winter storm strikes. Be ready!

 3. Prepare Your Vehicle

-- Keep gas tank full and check the antifreeze level.
-You should also have an emergency kit stocked with essential supplies such as flashlight, water, snacks, extra hat, socks, gloves, first aid kit, rock salt, flares, shovel, and tire chains.
+- Keep the gas tank full and check the antifreeze level.
+You should also have an emergency kit stocked with essential supplies such as a flashlight, water, snacks, extra hat, socks, gloves, first aid kit, rock salt, flares, shovel, and tire chains.